AadeshNavgire/learning/README.md

 w × x + b
 Bias allows the neuron to give output even when input is zero.

-### Activation Function
-Activation function decides whether a neuron should be active or not.
-It adds non‑linearity, helping the network learn complex patterns.
-Without it, a neural network would behave like linear regression.

 ### Working of a Neural Network
 1. Input Layer
 Takes the input data and sends it to the next layer.